leolanese/Angular-table/README.md

 ## Angular-table

-# What is this?
 This is a simple Responsive Web Boilerplate table using AngularJS.
-So you can kick-start your 'table' module with using AngularJS, RWD tables with Bootstrap CSS.
+You can kick-start your 'table' module with using AngularJS, RWD tables with Bootstrap CSS.

 # Update version: v1.1 02/10/2014
 I'm including: